-Employment of financial examiners is projected to grow 10 percent through 2024, faster than the average for all occupations.
+Employment of financial examiners is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
 Employment growth for financial examiners will vary by industry group.
-Implementation of new financial regulations is expected to create a need for more examiners among financial institutions.
-However, declining overall employment in the federal government will slow growth for these workers.
+Financial examiners will be in demand as financial institutions seek help with federal regulatory compliance.

-Demand for these workers has risen in the financial industry because of an increasing number of new regulations.
-More financial institutions are hiring financial examiners to help navigate the new regulatory environment, and reduce the cost of compliance.
-Financial examiners’ employment is projected to grow 16 percent through 2024 in the finance and insurance industry.
+Demand for these workers has risen in the financial industry because of the need for financial institutions to effectively comply with federal regulation.
+More financial institutions are hiring financial examiners to help navigate the regulatory environment and reduce the cost of compliance.
+Financial examiners' employment is projected to grow 11 percent over the next ten years in the finance and insurance industry.

 At the federal level, the creation of the Consumer Financial Protection Bureau (CFPB) has increased employment of financial examiners in recent years.
-As this agency continues to grow, more financial examiner positions will be added.
-However, overall budget constraints in the federal government may limit employment growth.
-Employment of financial examiners in the federal government is projected to grow 1 percent through 2024.
+However, changes to this agency and overall budget constraints in the federal government may limit employment growth.
+Employment of financial examiners in the federal government is projected to grow 2 percent over the next ten years.

-Financial examiners should face strong competition for jobs.
-Those with previous work experience in banking should have the best prospects.
+Financial examiners should face competition for jobs.
+Those with previous work experience in banking, insurance, or accounting, for example having worked as accountants and auditors or financial analysts, should have the best prospects.

 |Occupational Title||Employment, 2016||Projected Employment, 2026||Change, 2016-26|